Jalil Safarov

-Jalil Safarov (Cəfərov Cəlil Əziz oğlu) (January 28, 1962, Marneuli Municipality, Georgia – May 15, 1992, Turshsu, Shusha, Azerbaijan) was the National Hero of Azerbaijan, and the warrior of the Karabakh war.
+Jalil Safarov (Cəfərov Cəlil Əziz oğlu) (January 28, 1962, Marneuli Municipality, Georgia – May 15, 1992, Turshsu, Shusha, Azerbaijan) was awarded the honorary title of "National Hero of Azerbaijan" for his actions in the Karabakh war.

 Life

-Jalil Safarov was born on January 28, 1962, in the Lejbaddin village of Marneuli Municipality, Georgia.
-Then he moved to Sumgayit District of Azerbaijan with his family.
-He studied the secondary school in Sumgayit in 1969–1977.
+Safarov was born on January 28, 1962, in the Lejbaddin village of Marneuli Municipality, Georgia.
+His family moved to Sumgayit District of Azerbaijan.
+He attended school in Sumgayit.
 He was admitted to Jamshid Nakhchivanski Military Lyceum in 1977.
 After completing his education in 1980, he entered Vladikavkaz Military Racquet & Zenith Command School.
-He had been working in Priozorsk and Balhash cities of Kazakhstan since 1984 and returned to Azerbaijan eight years later.
+He worked in Priozorsk and Balhash cities of Kazakhstan since 1984 and returned to Azerbaijan eight years later.

 Military activities

-Jalil Safarov arrived in Karabakh by the appointment of the Defense Ministry and remained here after finishing his service.
+Safarov arrived in Karabakh by the appointment of the Defense Ministry and remained here after finishing his service.
 He participated in the battles around Shusha District against the Armenian Army.
-On May 15, 1992, Jalil Safarov was killed heroically in the battles in the direction of Turshsu-Zardisli village of Shusha.
+On May 15, 1992, Safarov was killed in the battle in the direction of Turshsu-Zardisli village of Shusha.